Custom home case study

 What we were going for

 The exterior did the same quiet work.
 Stone, stucco, shake, shingle, and a roofline that holds together.
-Nothing trying too hard, and nothing that'll read as dated in ten years.
+Nothing trying too hard, and nothing that’ll read as dated in ten years.
+The proportions matter more than the materials here: roof pitch, overhang depth, window rhythm, and the relationship of the garage mass to the entry.
+Get those right and the finish choices can be quieter without losing presence.

 Why the restraint

 Custom homes go wrong when every room wants to be the hero.
 We kept the vocabulary tight so the house would feel like one idea, not a tour of a dozen.
+Cherry cabinetry on the main floor and the lower level.
+Stone at the fireplace echoing stone on the exterior.
+Granite, quartz, and marble used surgically rather than everywhere.
+Cabinet profiles consistent across rooms.
+Lighting families that agree.

 Inside the house